The Heart of God: Faraway places

 Questions for discussion

-1. What is the significance of the term "distant coastlands" in Jeremiah 31 and how does it relate to the Great Commission?
+1. What is the significance of the term "distant coastlands" in Jeremiah 31> How might it be related to the Great Commission in Matthew 28?

-3. What were some of the challenges that God's messengers would have faced in proclaiming the name of the Lord in distant coastlands during biblical times?
+3. What challenges would God's messengers have faced in proclaiming the name of the Lord in distant coastlands during biblical times?

 5. In light of passages in Psalm 97, Isaiah 42, and Jeremiah 31, what questions should individuals and churches ask themselves about their involvement in world evangelism?